 Tuberculosis Vaccination against TB (BCG vaccine) is recommended for children and young adults who will be living in Cambodia for three months or more.

-Typhoid Vaccination against typhoid may be required if you are travelling for more than a couple of weeks in Cambodia.
+Typhoid Vaccination against typhoid may be required if you are travelling for more than a few weeks in Cambodia.

-Following is a list of items to consider including in your medical kit – consult your pharmacist for brands available in your country.
+Following is a list of items to consider including in a medical kit:

 Do not visit Cambodia without medical insurance.
-Hospitals are extremely basic in the provinces and even in Phnom Penh the facilities are generally not up to international standards.
+Hospitals are extremely basic in the provinces and even in Phnom Penh the facilities are not necessarily what you may be used to at home.
 Anyone who has a serious injury or illness while in Cambodia may require emergency evacuation to Bangkok.
 With an insurance policy costing no more than the equivalent of a bottle of beer a day, this evacuation is free.
 Without an insurance policy, it will cost between US$10,000 and US$20,000.
 Don’t gamble with your health in Cambodia or you may end up another statistic.

 Prickly heat is an itchy rash caused by excessive perspiration trapped under the skin.
 It usually strikes people who have just arrived in a hot climate.
 Keeping cool, bathing often, drying the skin, using a mild talcum or prickly heat powder, or finding air-conditioning may help.